 The different alphanumeric digits of a vehicle identification number provide information about the vehicle, thus:

-- Digits 4-8 - Vehicle descriptor section: provides information about the vehicle's safety features, body style, engine size and type, and transmission.
+- Digits 4-8 - Vehicle descriptor section: Provides information about the vehicle's safety features, body style, engine size, type, and transmission.